rune004/mkdocs/docs/proxmox-errors.md

 ----------------------------
 ### Windows 10 Template Blue Screen
-!!! warning "Windows 10 Template Blue Screen"
+!!! failure "Windows 10 Template Blue Screen"

     This error has been “created” by making a VM, that runs an completely fresh installation of windows 10, without any updates or software installed.